OSCNWeb/oscn-news/_posts/2016-05-10-movie-night-with-the-justices.md

 ---
-title: ''Movie Night With the Justices''
+title: 'Movie Night With the Justices'
 newsid: 180
 publish: 2016-05-10 12:00 -0500
 expire: 2016-06-15 12:00 -0500